gsmainclusivetechlab/mmapi-javascript-sdk/docs/accountLinking/viewRequestState.md

-# View A Request State
+# View a Request State

 Here, `viewRequestState` creates a GET request to /requeststates/{serverCorrelationId}